-If you organization is focused on a Project Portfolio Management approach to projects, you should consider the larger applications such as Primavera, which includes a Portfolio Management module.
+NOTE: If your organization has a Project Portfolio Management approach to projects, you should consider the larger applications such as Primavera, which includes a Portfolio Management module.

-During Project Plan Execution, periodic project status meetings will give you the forum to review progress, discuss any corrective actions, determine the need for additional resources, discuss meeting project dependencies and risks.
-Since getting everyone together for status meetings is sometimes not doable, I always request weekly work updates (Project Status Reports) from all team members containing the following information – what was accomplished, what is planned, current milestones/deliverables, perceived issues, perceived risks, and requests to ensure meeting project objectives.
+During Project Plan Execution, periodic project status meetings will give you the forum to review progress, discuss any corrective actions, determine the need for additional resources, and resolve project dependencies and risks.

 Overall, managing project execution involves using the Project Management Plan and the Project Schedule to track work completion and progress; while monitoring project issues, risks, and dependencies.

 Your project team members must focus on their milestones and deliverables.